honestyan/go-fiber-boilerplate/README.md

   - `/controllers` - For validating requests and calling services
   - `/services` - For business logic, database calls and other services
   - `/middlewares` - For authentication, logging, rate limiting etc.
+  - `/types` - For defining custom types that can be used across the app

 - `/build` - Contains built binary, gitignore'd
 - `/cmd` - Initializes the fiber app and basic middlewares configuration